 To Win, You Must Control Labor Costs

-For most service-based small businesses, the highest single expense is labor, accounting for up to 70% or more of the total labor costs.
+For most service-based small businesses, the highest expense is labor, accounting for up to 70% or more of the total labor costs.
 And unfortunately, this number is rising.
-According to the U.S. Bureau of Labor Statistics’ recent “Employment Cost Index Summary,” labor costs increased 7.1 percent for service occupations for the 12-month period ending in December 2021.
+According to the U.S. Bureau of Labor Statistics’ recent “Employment Cost Index Summary,” labor costs increased 7.1 percent for service occupations for the 12 months ending in December 2021.

 Rising, unchecked labor costs will decimate your company.